Save to List My Reading List

 I've reviewed more 1023 applications than I care to count, and this trend is growing.

-One organization avoided mentioning they helped children in a war zone in their narrative description, because that conflict wasn't politically popular.
-Another offered LGBTQ support services but scrubbed all reference to it in their narrative to avoid pissing off conservatives.
+One organization avoided mentioning they helped children in a war zone in their activities, because that conflict wasn't politically popular.

 And I have to fight with these people to get them to do the right thing.
 They thought they were being clever.
 But the IRS doesn't work off vibes.
 It works off law.
 If your description doesn't match your actual work, you're out of bounds, period.
-Doesn't matter which side of the aisle you're on.
+It doesn't matter which side of the aisle you're on.

 We empower diverse communities through inclusive engagement.